protocolbuffers/protocolbuffers.github.io/content/reference/dart/dart-generated.md

 -   `bool hasFoo()`: Returns `true` if the field is set.

+    {{% alert title="Note" color="note" %}} This
+    value cannot really be trusted if the proto was serialized in another language that supports implicit presence (for example, Java).
+Even though Dart tracks presence, other languages do not, and round-tripping a zero-valued implicit presence field will make it "disappear" from Dart's perspective.
+    {{% /alert %}}

 -   `void clearFoo()`: Clears the value of the field.
 After calling this, `hasFoo()` will return `false` and `get foo` will return the default value.